 God has every right over His creature.
 When one begins to analyze God’s commands in this way, one opens the door to pride, the source and root of all evil.
 Indeed, pride slipped into her like a slow poison.
 She went to Adam and told him what the serpent had said.

 The more she looked at it, the more the forbidden fruit now seemed more beautiful than all the others.
-She took it, brought it to her lips, tasted it, and then offered half to her husband.
+She took it, brought it to her lips, tasted it, and then offered some to her husband.
 Adam, too, had the weakness to eat of it.

 At that very instant – faster than lightning that tears through the night in a storm – something broke within them.
 It was the bond of love that united them to God.
 Their eyes were opened, but not to become like gods.
 Adam and Eve had listened to the devil and committed the first sin, called original sin.